oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 In oneTBB, there has never been an API that allows users to block worker threads within the arena.
 This design choice was made to preserve the composability of the application.<br>
-Since oneTBB is a dynamic runtime based on task stealing, threads will migrate from one arena to another while they have tasks to execute.<br>
+Since oneTBB is a dynamic runtime based on task stealing, threads migrate from one arena to another while they have tasks to execute.<br>
 Before PR#1352, workers moved to the thread pool to sleep once there were no arenas with active demand.
 However, PR#1352 introduced a busy-wait block time that blocks a thread for an